scothew/s3management/lab4/README.md

  ![Display Versions](../images/4-versioning-5.png)

 7. Open both versions of the same file.
-The "Latest" will read "This is version 2".
-The "Older" will read "This is version 1".
+The "Latest" will read **"This is version 2"**.
+The "Older" will read **"This is version 1"**.
 If you delete the "Latest" version of a file, it will promote the Older to "Latest".

 This concludes "Versioning".
 Are there any questions?